SaraMoad/bingo-generator/README.md

 - a print format that only prints the bingo card.
 - In the prompt allow emoticons to be included.

-Extra:
-- Add bingo Prompt:
-    creates a modal (form) where you can create your own prompt that gets added to the category you supply. adds to the database.
-- Toast notification that informs the user when its added.

 ---

 ## Known issues